icwells/go-tools/README.md

 Writes header and slice of string slices to comma seperated file.
 Prints error if line cannot be written but does not exit.

+## strarray
+Contains functions for working with slices and maps of strings, as well as a Python-style set.

+#### TitleCase(t string) string
+Manually converts term to title case (strings.Title is buggy).

+#### InSliceStr
+	strarray.InSliceStr(l []string, s string) bool

+Returns true if s is in l.

+#### InSliceSli
+	strarray.InSliceSli(l [][]string, s string, c int) bool

+Returns true if s is in column c in l

+#### SliceIndex
+	strarray.SliceIndex(l []string, v string) int

+Returns first index v value in slice.
+Returns -1 if it is not found.

+#### SliceCount
+	strarray.SliceCount(s []string, v string) int

+Returns number of occurances of v in s.

+#### DeleteSliceIndex
+	strarray.DeleteSliceIndex(s []string, idx int) []string

+Deletes item at idx while preventing index errors.

+##### DeleteSliceValue
+	strarray.DeleteSliceValue(s []string, v string) []string

+Deletes all occurances of v from s.

+### Set
+The set struct is a simple python-style set for strings.

+#### NewSet
+	strarray.NewSet() Set

+Initializes new set.

+#### ToSet
+	strarray.ToSet(s []string) Set

+Converts slice of strings to set.

+#### Length
+	set.Length()

+Returns length of set.

+#### Add
+	set.Add(value string)

+Adds string value to set.

+#### Extend
+	set.Extend(v []string)

+Adds all elements of slice to set.

+#### Pop
+	set.Pop(v string)

+Removes v from set.

+#### InSet
+	set.InSet(value string)

+Reurns true if value is in the set.
+Returns false if it is not.

+#### ToSlice
+	set.ToSlice() []string

+Returns set as a sorted string slice.

+## dataframe
+Provides a variable length, two-dimensional array of strings which can be indexed by row/column names or numbers.
+It is meant to quickly and cleanly parse input data, particuly when the data of interest contains text.
+This is still in developement, and there are more features to come.

+### The Dataframe Struct
+The Dataframe struct stores tabular data in a two-dimensional slice of strings.
+It stores a header as a map with string keys and column indeces as values.
+It will optionally also store an index containing string identifiers with row indeces as values.

+	Rows   [][]string
+	Header map[string]int
+	Index  map[string]int

+There are two ways to make a new dataframe.
+One is to initialize an empty struct, while the other is to read input data directly from a file.
+The columnn value indicates which column should be used for the row index.
+A negative value will omit the index (note that sting indeces cannot be used if there is not index).

+#### dataframe.NewDataFrame(column int) *Dataframe
+Initializes an empty dataframe.
+The given column number of any input data will be used as the index column (a negative value will omit the index).

+#### DataFrameFromFile(infile string, column int) *Dataframe
+Creates a dataframe the same as above, but loads in data from the given input file. the first row is assumed to be the header.

+### Setter Functions